wcasper/math107spring2023/_worksheets/ws8/ws8.md

 text(xl,yl,labels)
 ```

 * Problem 5: Use the above code to perform spectral clustering on the graph.
 Use the plot to predict the two separate groups that the club will split into.
-Make sure to remember who belongs to what group for the assessment later.